makrai/notes/su-2501-audio-language-models-survey.md

     * involves recognizing environments, sound events, and the temporal relationships between these events, and then describing them in fluent sentences.
 Currently,
-    * the standard approach is an encoder-decoder deep learning framework, with
+    * the standard approach is an encoder-decoder deep learning framework, Fig 8
     * innovative network architectures and training schemes [16]
   * Audio Captioning Transformer (ACT) [102] is the first full Transformer architecture designed specifically for AAC,